Cathy Albro - MDP Rural Caucus Chair

 Due to her life experiences and the state of our country, Cathy decided to run for Congress and was the Democratic nominee for Michigan’s 3rd District in 2018.
 She lost to incumbent, Justin Amash with 44% of the vote.

-MDP Rural Caucus Co-Chair
+Mark Ludwig - MDP Rural Caucus Vice Chair

-Gogebic, Ontonagon, Houghton, Keweenaw, Baraga, and Iron Counties
+Gogebic, Ontonagon, Houghton, Keweenaw, and Iron Counties

 Brian Hoduski is a lifelong Democrat and has been active with the Houghton County Democratic Party since moving there from Grand Marais in 1999.
 He has served as co-chair of the HCDP since 2006.
 He learned from boyhood about rural issues helping on his Grandfather’s farm in Menominee County.
 He trained as a fishery biologist and geographer and has worked in conservation and museum curation since 1986.
 He enjoys cooking, gardening, hunting, traveling, and his grandkids.